Crash Course On Risk Management In Trading

 Q: My commission’s rate is low.
 I win or lose each trade by a chance of 50%.
 Why would I lose in the long-term?

-Suppose you pay 0.1% commission rate and you have 50% chance of guessing the price direction correctly.
+Suppose you pay 0.1% commission rate and you have a 50% chance of guessing the price direction correctly.
 After trading 200 times, you lose ~20% of your fund on commissions only.
 Depending on your trading style, you may also add part of Bid/Ask spread to the cost of trading.

 Q: Is there anything to do with bad luck?